The Perfect Bulgaria Itinerary: 5 to 10 Days (or More!)

 First things first, it is likely that you will begin your Bulgaria itinerary by flying into Sofia airport, which has frequent connections from budget airlines like Ryanair and Wizzair to a number of cities throughout Europe.
 The affordability of reaching Bulgaria has made it an attractive option for travellers looking to explore a lesser-visited corner of Europe.

 There are other international airports in the country besides Sofia, however, and you can just as easily begin your trip from any of these.
-The highest-trafficked airports after the capital include Burgas and Varna on the Black Sea and Plovdiv airport, which serves a couple of Ryanair flights per week from London Stansted airport.
+The highest-trafficked airports after the capital include Burgas and Varna on the Black Sea and Plovdiv airport, which serves a couple of flights per week from destinations like Tel Aviv, Belfast, Manchester and Dublin.

 Old town of Plovdiv